wholesomecode/wholesome-highlighter/readme.txt

 == Installation ==

-To install Network Plugin Manager:
+To install Highlighter:

 1. Note that the plugin is only compatible with a WordPress Multisite Installation.
 2. Upload the plugin files to the `/wp-content/plugins/wholesome-highlighter` directory, or install the plugin through the WordPress network plugins screen directly.
-3. Activate the plugin through the Network Admin \'Plugins\' screen in WordPress
+3. Activate the plugin through the \'Plugins\' screen in WordPress

 == Changelog ==